YoucefMegoura/PresenceQR-API/README.md

 ### TODO
-+ Add validation to models
++ Add validation to models and post controllers request bodies
 + Improve relation between model and database
++ Replace *save request* response with created (201)

 ### Used Technologies
 + JDK 11